Tarrant County First Offender Drug Program (FODP)

 - An Assistant Criminal District Attorney approves or denies the defendant for the program and relays to decision to the Case Manager who in turn will notify court coordinator to set plea date and time.

-- Defendant will appear in appropriate court, enter guilty plea, and formally commence the First Offender Drug Program.
+- Defendant will appear in appropriate court, enter a guilty plea, and formally commence the First Offender Drug Program.

 Conditions of the First Offender Drug Program